A record-setter. A patent holder. Eddie Van Halen's achievements are as legendary as his guitar playing - Local News 8

 A record-setter.
 A patent holder.
 Eddie Van Halen’s achievements are as legendary as his guitar playing

-Even in the decadent 80s, known for its over-the-top guitar shredding and showmanship, Eddie Van Halen was a towered presence.
+Even in the decadent 80s, known for its over-the-top guitar shredding and showmanship, Eddie Van Halen was a towering presence.

 Yes, he was just as flashy as the rest of his big-haired brethren, but he was by no means a flash in the pan.